tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 ### 3.4.
 Make your own branded stuff
 You may create things with the marks for your own use.
 These can be t-shirts, caps, desktop wallpapers, and even cakes!
 You may also give these items to other people, either for free or for not more money than required for cost recovery.

-If you want to _sell_ stuff with OSM's brand on it professionally, you may request a licence under Section 4.4.
+If you want to _sell_ stuff with OSM's brand on it professionally, you must obtain a licence as required in Section 4.4.

 ### 3.5.
 Use of remixed logos
 Use of remixed logos is permissible for